The New Minimal Supersymmetric GUT : Spectra, RG analysis and Fermion Fits: Examples of Soft parameters sets and Susy Spectra found

-However the conventional wisdom that the sfermions of the third generation will be much lighter than the first two generations of squarks due to strong renormalization by top yukawa driven effects seems directly challenged by our spectra which seem \emph{always to include a large mass for at least one of the third generation sfermion multiplets at $M_s$}.
-Since one can obtain solutions where this could be any of $ \tilde{\bar{\tau}},\tilde{\bar{b}},\tilde{\bar{t }} ,\tilde{Q_3},\tilde{L_3}$ it may still be possible to arrange that this happens in a way consistent with the expectations from the RG flow : for instance if the sfermion with the largest gauge contributions to its mass corrections(e.g $ \tilde{Q}_3$)remained massive while the other third generation fermions are driven to lighter values as usual.
-If however we demanded that all the sfermions of the third generation are lighter than the corresponding first two generation fermions then we have, so far, failed entirely to find any fits at all !
-This feature thus marks out such sfermion spectra as linked to the inner logic governing the fermion mass pattern in the NMSGUT and we proffer it as a prediction regarding supersymmetric physics that may be tested by LHC or its successors.
-The trilinear soft parameter $A_t$ for the third generation and the $\mu$ parameter from the superpotential play critical roles in the simultaneous correction of the the $b$ mass downwards(as is generally required since the b quark yukawa tends to drift towards the $\tau$ yukawa in $SO(10) $ fits rather than stay at the - upto 30\%- lower value indicated by the MSSM RG flow at large $\tan\beta$.
-Although we have set the gluino mass $M_3$ mass to 1 TeV for definiteness since the threshold correction factors depend only on ratios of masses it is clear that one may need to consider a range of values in general.
+The conventional wisdom\cite{sparticles} that the sfermions of the third generation will be much lighter than the first two generations of squarks due to strong renormalization of the common sfermion mass at $M_X^0$ by top Yukawa driven effects is directly challenged by our spectra which yield third generation sfermions much heavier than the first two generations.
+This feature marks out such sfermion spectra as linked to the inner logic governing the fermion mass pattern in the NMSGUT and we proffer it as a prediction regarding supersymmetric physics that may be tested by LHC or its successors.
+The large value of the third generation scalar trilinear may also become relevant phenomenologically since it leads to large L-R mixing in the sfermion sector for the third generation and thus to enhancement of various processes suppressed by the low value of $M^2_{LR}$ in many scenarios.

-Given the large value of $\mu$ one may wonder how EWRSB(always a bit difficult to implement in large $\tan\beta$ models ) will work here.
-This depends strongly on the assumption for the Higgs soft masses and since it is quite possible to envisage scenarios where these masses are tachyonic there is no reason to be overly pessimistic in this regard.
-The drastic constraint of suppression of $d=5$ mediated proton decay is a further dragon that the parameter sets found will need to face.
-Nevertheless the very fact that they came so far while satisfying all structural requirements is, in our view, highly remarkable in such a constrained and structurally unique theory as the NMSGUT.